Health-Education-England/tis-trainee-version-catalog/README.md

 dependencyResolutionManagement {
   repositories {
     mavenCentral()
-    mavenLocal() // Required until publishing to Maven Central is implemented.
+    mavenLocal() // Only required if testing changes from a local catalog build.
   }

   versionCatalogs {